Reading: Radio reading service

-EQAO

-The Education Quality and Accountability Office, EQAO, is an agency of the government of Ontario, Canada that reports on the publicly funded school system.
-In 2022, it reported that 77% of grade three students in Ontario met the provincial standard in reading in 2018-2019.
-This decreased to 73% in 2021-2022.

-53% of Grade three students with special needs met the standard in 2018-2019, and this reduced to 48% in 2021-2022.
-72% of grade three students who are English language learners met the standard in 2018-2019, and this reduced to 67% in 2021-2022.

-History of reading
+History

 The history of reading dates back to the invention of writing during the 4th millennium BC.
 Although reading print text is now an important way for the general population to access information, this has not always been the case.
 With some exceptions, only a small percentage of the population in many countries was considered literate before the Industrial Revolution.
-Some of the pre-modern societies with generally high literacy rates included classical Athens and the Islamic Caliphate.
+Some of the pre-modern societies with generally high literacy rates included classical Athens and the Islamic caliphate.